sec-stuttgart/pia-mpc/README.md

 Note: This builds multiple executables (one for each party and use case).
 If your machine runs out of memory (RAM) when building many executables in parallel, reduce the build parallelism.
 For example, appending `-j4` limits the number of parallel builds to 4.
+You can also just build the executables for the individual use cases;
+for this, we give the build instructions below.

 ## Run Experiments 🚀